 Chaps Pit Beef has made a name for itself with its own personal stamp on Baltimore Pit Beef, barbecued beef that is crusty on the outside and juicy and almost rare on the inside.
 The meat is shaved into thin strips and heaped high on a sandwich.

-Pit Beef is served on a Kaiser Roll or rye bread which give an earthy flavor to the sandwich.
+Chaps Pit Beef is served on a Kaiser Roll or rye bread which give an earthy flavor to the sandwich.
 What else makes this such a signature Baltimore dish is the sauce.
 Unlike other regions which use a mix of ketchup, brown sugar or vinegar to give the meat its flavor, the sauce used with Baltimore pit beef has horseradish sauce in it which keeps the customers coming back for more.

 To make a Classic Pit Beef sandwich, Bob Creager uses a bottom round roast flat cut from the hind quarters which are a tougher, but more flavorful cut.
 He trims the gristle and silver off the meat and then applies a dry rub of different herbs and spices like paprika, salt and pepper, thyme and onion powder.
 He then lets it sit overnight and in the morning he puts it on an open pit of burning hardwood charcoal that gets to gets to about 400 to 500 degrees.

 Once the beef has a nice crust on the outside and is tender on the inside, he slices it in ribbons and puts it back on the pit so he can cook to order for each of his customers.
 He always make sure to spread the meat around to add some char and flavor to it.
-Next he shaves the meat and piles it high on a kaiser roll and adds whatever fixings the customer wants, including Chaps’ special tiger sauce which is a mixture of mayonnaise and extra hot horseradish.
+Next he shaves the meat and piles it high on a kaiser roll and adds whatever fixings the customer wants, including Chaps’ signature horseradish sauce which is a mixture of mayonnaise and extra hot horseradish.